Most people believe making significant changes in our lives is difficult, if not impossible. Nothing could be farther from the truth.

 We must have better skills to use after we interrupt the habit, so we can make better choices.
 This is the part that has been missing.

 If we cannot change the way we create the next moment in our life, none of the techniques that have us focus on something else, such as exercise, music, meditation, or mindfulness practices will produce different futures.
-Those practices just distract us.
+Those practices just distract us for a while.

 Using them certainly helps us tolerate the futures we create more easily, and possibly decrease the number of times we create them, but the same kind of future remains our only option, because creating that one kind of future is what our current skill will create, over, and over again.

 Wanting to change is not knowing HOW, or WHAT, to change.
-Motivation is not enough.
+Motivation, by itself, is not enough.

 Change is a skill we can master.
 We must have a way to produce more accurate results than the old skill was producing.
 To make this step possible we must update, or repair, the skills we have.